Dawn Staley's Success and Achievements in Timeline

 In 2017, Dawn Staley led South Carolina to its first NCAA women's basketball national championship.

-2018: Team USA wins the World Cup
+2018: Gold Medal at the World Cup in Spain

-In 2018, Dawn Staley coached Team USA to a gold medal in the World Cup in Spain.
+In 2018, Dawn Staley coached Team USA to a gold medal in the World Cup held in Spain.

 2021: Olympic Gold Medal as Head Coach

-2022: Gamecocks win National Championship
+2022: Gamecocks Dominate and Win National Championship

-February 22, 2024: Staley wins her 600th game
+February 22, 2024: Staley Achieves 600th Career Win

 2024: Perfect Season